suzaku01/mhf_displayer/README.md

 - `mhf_displayer.cfg` file is updated.
 - Text font, size and color are now changeable.
 - Added right click menu to displayer for opening config menu and closing the app.
-- While you are in config menu, you can move displays(player panel, monster panel etc.)　by drag and drop
+- While you are in config menu, you can move displays(player panel, monster panel etc.)　by drag and drop.
 - Changed config menu UI.
 - Deleted `C` and `X` button.